bradleyeckert/chad/doc/spif.md

 - s = SPI cycle: write byte again, reading the result.
 - g = Load the cipher with the new key.
 - f = set flash bus rate from N. 0 is fastest.
-- b = Reboot from flash.
+- b = Reboot from flash at page address N.
 - p = Trigger a ping.
 It will send boilerplate out the UART.
 - r = Reset the processor.